2016 Eséka train derailment: Investigation

-In the immediate aftermath of the accident, Camrail announced they will send investigative teams to the site, and expressed their condolences to the victims' families in a post on the company's official Facebook page.
+In the immediate aftermath of the crash, Camrail announced they will send investigative teams to the site, and expressed their condolences to the victims' families in a post on the company's official Facebook page.
 Rail officials said that prior to the train's departure from Yaoundé, eight additional carriages were added to the normally nine-car train in order to accommodate additional passengers, but it was not immediately known if that had caused or contributed to the crash.

-On the Tuesday following the crash a Cameroonian court announced that they would begin an investigation into who was at fault for the accident.
+On the Tuesday following the crash a Cameroonian court announced that they would begin an investigation into who was at fault for the crash.
 The following day Bolloré's Africa Chairman announced that the train had been traveling above the speed limit when it crashed.